NaturalNode/natural/docs/typescript.md

 # Standard syntax

 For the Typescript syntax [`ts-standard`](https://standardjs.com/#typescript) is applied.
-This checked with superlinter on pull requests and commits.
+This is checked with superlinter on pull requests and commits.